 - 39) Refer to Table 2-5.
-This table shows the number of labor hours required to produce a digital camera and a bushel of wheat in China and South Korea. - a.
-If each country has a total of 9,000 labor hours to devote to the production of the two goods, draw the production possibilities frontier for each country.
+This table shows the number of labour hours required to produce a digital camera and a bushel of wheat in China and South Korea. - a.
+If each country has a total of 9000 labour hours to devote to the production of the two goods, draw the production possibilities frontier for each country.
 Put "Digital Camera" on the horizontal axis and "Wheat" on the vertical axis.
 Be sure to identify the intercept values on your graphs. - b.
-Suppose each country allocates 60% its labor hours to wheat production and 40% to the production of digital cameras.
+Suppose each country allocates 60% its labour hours to wheat production and 40% to the production of digital cameras.
 Complete Table 2-6 below to show each country's output of the two products.

-Digital Camera Output Wheat Output (bushels)
+Digital Camera Wheat Output

+Output (bushels)

 China

 South Korea

 Total